Wednesday, October 7, 2015

 Describe your work.

-Are your favorite materials digital or traditional?
+What are your favorite materials digital and traditional?

 What’s your typical workday/work session like?